Eric Branscum

 Eric Branscum (born July 8, 1984) is an American screenwriter.
 He is best known for his work on VeggieTales in the House.

 Early life

 Branscum was born in Dayton, Ohio.
 He studied Film at the University of Toledo.

 Career

-Branscum has written 66 episodes of VeggieTales in the House and was story editor for 2 seasons of VeggieTales in the City for DreamWorks Animation.
+Branscum has written 66 episodes of VeggieTales in the House and was a story editor for both seasons of VeggieTales in the City for DreamWorks Animation.
 He is a member of The Animation Guild, I.A.T.S.E.
 Local 839.

 Branscum is featured in issue #2 of print humor magazine The American Bystander.

-He currently works as a scripted creator for The Daily Wire.
+He worked as a scripted creator for The Daily Wire from 2023 to 2025.